ClementTsang/choco-bottom/README.md

 choco push <PACKAGE_NAME>.nupkg -s https://push.chocolatey.org/
 ```

 Note this requires linking your account API key to your machine.
-You can easily do so by logging in to Chocolatey and going to your API keys section, and following the instructions there.
+You can easily do so by logging in to Chocolatey and going to [your account](https://community.chocolatey.org/account), and following the instructions there.

 After that, wait for the automated checks and you're done!